-Practice Educator will further support students by offering them a minimum of 90 hours supervised practice and the opportunities to allow them to observe and have 'hands-on' experiences in the clinical area where they will prescribe on qualification.
-Practice Educator will also assess that the student is competent to practice and achieved the learning outcomes of the programme of study.
-Students will also be allocated a personal tutor.
+Practice Assessors and Practice Supervisors will also support students by offering them a minimum of 50 hours supervised practice and the opportunities to allow them to observe and have 'hands-on' experiences in the clinical area where they will prescribe on qualification.

+Practice assessor will also assess that the student is competent to practice and achieved the learning outcomes of the programme of study.
+In exceptional circumstances the same person may fulfil the role of Practice supervisor and Practice Assessor for that part of the programme where the prescribing student is undertaking training in a practice learning setting.
+All students will be allocated an Academic Assessor.